Recognition And Distinctions

 Honor Roll - 2006, 2007, and 2008

 Honor Roll with Distinction - 2009, 2010, 2011-12, 2013, 2014, 2015*

-The Distinguished Leadership Award for Excellence in Service & Civic Engagement Programming, given by the Center for Student Involvement and Leadership, honors the hard-work, dedication, and service that college students partake in to produce programs that have enhanced, created, and supported service and civic engagement, while encouraging our community to celebrate the value of service.
+The Distinguished Leadership Award for Excellence in Service & Civic Engagement Programming, given by the Office of Campus Life honors the hard-work, dedication, and service that college students partake in to produce programs that have enhanced, created, and supported service and civic engagement, while encouraging our community to celebrate the value of service.

 2016-2017- Walker Fellows